dekarrin/ictiobus/README.md

 without knowing which functions to call.

-For instance, for the above NeatLang spec, we could give SDTS hook implemenations in a Go package called `neatlanghooks` in the current directory.
+For instance, for the above NeatLang spec, we could give SDTS hook implementations in a Go package called `neatlanghooks` in the current directory.
 The neatlanghooks package would define functions needed and provide bindings of hook implementations to names in an exported variable, by default called `HooksTable`.
 When calling ictcc, we specify the path to `neatlanghooks` and